 4. Feel It Now and stay motivated in college

 Now you have a vision for your future self.
 Looks good, right?
-To power up this exercise, go beyond the logistics of your future and consider how you’ll feel and think as a successful future _______(fill in the blank).
+To power up this exercise, go beyond the logistics of your future and consider how you’ll feel and think like a successful future _______(fill in the blank).

 Maybe you want to be a pediatrician.
-How will you fill when you are a pediatrician?
+How will you feel when you are a pediatrician?
 How will it feel to help kids and parents?
 How will it feel to earn a salary and supports your family?
 How will it feel to know you made it through med school?
 How will you think about your time as a student?
 What will you think about working in the medical field?

 The most amazing part?
 When you hone in on the thoughts and feelings your future, successful, awesome self has, you can start to feel those same things right now.
 To stay motivated in college you have to stay focused on the future you are creating.
 Every choice you make today takes you closer to your dream future.

 - Grab some paper and a pencil.

 - Set a timer for 10 minutes and challenge yourself to keep writing until the timer goes off.

 - Take a break.